todogroup/ospology/ospo-book/content/en/06-chapter.md

 ### Recommendations

-- Addressing the Lack of Concrete Data:
+- Addressing the lack of concrete data:
   - Implement continuous monitoring of power usage and workload distribution to reduce idle time for machines.
   - Improve reporting and feedback mechanisms focused on energy consumption to support informed policy-making.